impredmet/cat-token-box/README.md

 # CAT Token Box

 This version is an update of the [CAT Token Box](https://github.com/CATProtocol/cat-token-box/) to avoid using a tracker (which required syncing transactions through a database).
 Now, the project connects directly to a Bitcoin node using RPC for transaction handling.
 Instead of the previous tracker method that required syncing a database of transactions, the node now only needs to sync to the latest block, which is faster as it doesn't involve syncing individual transactions.
-However, you need to run your own Bitcoin node (tutorial available [here](https://github.com/fractal-bitcoin/fractald-release)) and ensure it is synced to the latest block.
+However, you need to run your own Bitcoin node and ensure it is synced to the latest block.

 ## Features